The monkey and the coconuts: History

-The first description of the problem in close to its modern wording appeared in the diaries of the mathematician and author Lewis Carroll ("Alice in Wonderland") in 1888, involving a pile of nuts on a table serially divided by four brothers, each time with remainder of one given to a monkey, and the final division comes out even.
-The problem never appeared in any of the author's published works, though from other references it appears the problem was in circulation in 1888.
-An almost identical problem soon appeared in W.W.
-Rouse Ball's Elementary Algebra, 1890.
-Such propinquity suggests a common source; dissemination of the problem may have occurred via Carroll's exchanges with Bartholomew Price, professor of mathematics and Carrol's friend and tutor.
-Four renditions of the problem existed: two forms, one with remainders of one and another with remainders of zero but nuts discarded after division, and two endings, one where the final division has a remainder and one where it comes out even (or no nuts are discarded).
+The first description of the problem in close to its modern wording appears in Lewis Carroll's diaries in 1888: it involves a pile of nuts on a table serially divided by four brothers, each time with remainder of one given to a monkey, and the final division coming out even.
+The problem never appeared in any of Carroll's published works, though from other references it appears the problem was in circulation in 1888.
+An almost identical problem appeared in W.W.
+Rouse Ball's Elementary Algebra (1890).
 The problem was mentioned in works of period mathematicians, with solutions, mostly wrong, indicating that the problem was new and unfamiliar at the time.

-The device of marked objects (see Blue coconuts, below) to aid in conceptualizing the division with remainders first appeared in 1912 in the work of Norman H. Anning involving a bin of apples divided by three men.

-The problem became notorious when American novelist and short story writer Ben Ames Williams modified an older problem and included it in a story, "Coconuts", in the October 9, 1926 issue of the Saturday Evening Post.
-Here is how the problem was stated by Williams (condensed and paraphrased):
+The problem became notorious when American novelist and short story writer Ben Ames Williams modified an older problem and included it in a story, "Coconuts", in the October 9, 1926, issue of the Saturday Evening Post.